haonnoah123/AP-CSA-2021/README.md

 ## Hangman
 * Hangman was a really fun project to work on because it could be played once finished.
 It was a relatively simple challenge, which involved using different classes and objects to code a game of hangman.

+## Seating Chart
+* Seating Chart was an FRQ introduced to help challenge and help me learn how to use 2D arrays.
+It was relatively simple but really helped me advance my FRQ problem solving skills.

+## Cookie Canister
+* Cookie Canister was a project introduced to challenge our knowledge on classes and objects.
+It made my realize how important objects are in Java and helped me learn the syntax behind them.

+## Crossword
+* Crossword was another 2D array FRQ which was fun to make as it was another game.
+It helped me visuallize 2D arrays as a crossword is a well known game.